How can I contact the

 When are team application forms sent out?

-By post on 27th of January 2017, to be returned by 28th February
+By post at end of January, to be returned by 28th February.

 When will I know if my team has been selected?